Cloumate/Lc_temp-1/.github/ISSUE_TEMPLATE.md

-## 📝Order number for the STOmics chip:
+## 📝Order number for the STOmics chip(if possible):
-Please provide the order number for the STOmics chip:
+Please provide the order number for the STOmics chip(if possible):